banhatas/banhatas.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+Experienced Mathematics and Machine Learning Research Assistant at Brigham Young University.
+Tyler has worked on multiple projects from market analysis to predicting human behavior.
+For over 5 years, Tyler has had experience in several different roles allowing him to learn, develop, and fine-tune his skillset.

+TODO: Get rid of the following:

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.